-The Ultimate Whales Watch whale watching tour specializes in photographic, non-threatening close encounters with whales and has hosted film crews from National Geographic and BBC Wildlife.
+The Ultimate Whale Watch specializes in photographic, non-threatening close encounters with whales and has hosted film crews from National Geographic and BBC Wildlife.

 The 28 foot raft is powered by two large outboard engines, and it is faster and more maneuverable than the catamarans, racing yachts, and larger whale watching boats on Maui.